alex7c4/databricks_prefect_pipelines/README.md

 [![Check and Upload to Databricks](https://github.com/alex7c4/databricks_pipelines/actions/workflows/deploy.yml/badge.svg?branch=master)](https://github.com/alex7c4/databricks_pipelines/actions/workflows/deploy.yml)

 Training project to make Prefect managed Databricks pipelines.

-CI _(GitHub Actions)_ will run checks and tests and, if successful, deploy the notebooks to the Databricks server and Prefect Flows to a Prefect Cloud.
+CI _(GitHub Actions)_ will run checks, tests and deploy the notebooks to the Databricks server and Prefect Flows to a Prefect Cloud.

 > [!NOTE]
 > This project is still in WIP